deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "How far?"

-"Uh… as, like, the crow flies?"
+"Uh... as, like, the crow flies?"
 Lewis tapped on a wall console and pulled up the navigation display.
-"Looks like… about sixty thousand light years."
+"Looks like... about sixty thousand light years."
 He tapped something, and nodded.
 "Give or take a couple thousand."

-"…how long would it take if we flew there right now?"
+"...how long would it take if we flew there right now?"

 Lewis looked upwards and his lips moved as he performed some mental calculations.
-"About… roughly, uh… seven weeks?
+"About... roughly, uh... seven weeks?
 Bit more than?
 But we wouldn't be going as the crow flies."

 "Why not?"

 "Well, A: the galactic core's in the way.
 Black holes, exploding stars, radiation, really bad hair days.
 Can't go that way.
 B: Interstellar dust and gas leaves a charge on the hull.
-Let it build up too much and eventually… *ZAP*!"
+Let it build up too much and eventually... *ZAP*!"

 Xiù jumped, and Amir shot an annoyed glance in their direction.
 Lewis raised an apologetic palm at him.